Slevinski/slevinski.github.io/README.md

 - `CNAME` sets the custom domain to `steveslevinski.me`
 - `images/` contains static images used by the site
 - `series/` contains the generated mirror copied from `docs/series/`
+- `site-index.json` is the generated public discovery manifest used by the site index and search page
 - `dist.zip` is created beside `dist/` after a successful build from the app root

 Refresh `series/` with: